Liam Tobin: Henry Wilson

 The historians Tim Pat Coogan and James Mackay have examined Tobin's involvement in the assassination of Field Marshal Sir Henry Wilson.
 Wilson's public tirades about Collins was evidence of mutual personal dislike between the two men.
-In May 1922 Collins told Tobin "We'll kill a member of that bunch" to the news of "bloody pogroms" in Belfast (see Belfast Pogrom of 1920 and Bloody Sunday (1921)).
+In May 1922 Collins told Tobin "We'll kill a member of that bunch" to the news of "bloody pogroms" in Belfast and Bloody Sunday (1921).
 Wilson, an Irish Protestant, had been intimately involved with the Ulster loyalist cause, including the Curragh Mutiny and the establishment of the Ulster Special Constabulary.

 Just before the shooting, Coogan places Tobin in London.
 He met courier Peig Ni Braonain at Euston Station collecting a document that had been sent from Dublin.
 Returning to Dublin before the incident, Tobin was jubilant when he told defence minister Richard Mulcahy about Wilson's death.
 Mulcahy was appalled and threatened to resign.
 On 10 August 1922, two London-based members of the IRA, Reginald Dunne and Joseph O'Sullivan were hung in London for the killing of Wilson.